Summary

 My path to economics was not linear.
 It began with a broad exploration of the liberal arts—from astronomy and physics to sociology and history.
 This foundation instilled in me an interdisciplinary perspective and a conviction that the most pressing economic challenges cannot be understood through a single lens.
 Today, as a graduate student in the Quantitative Economics BAM program at the University of Hawaiʻi at Mānoa, I bring this holistic viewpoint to my work, seeking to understand the human and institutional stories behind the data.

-This belief in bridging theory and practice is deeply reflected in my professional life.
-As a State-Certified Appraiser in Hawaiʻi, I have years of hands-on experience in market analysis, zoning regulations, and property valuation.
-This role serves as a real-world laboratory, grounding my academic models—such as my thesis on the macroeconomic opportunity cost of land use—in the tangible, legal, and spatial factors that drive economic behavior.
+This belief in bridging theory and practice is deeply reflected in my professional background.
+As a former State-Certified Appraiser in Hawaiʻi, I gained years of hands-on experience in market analysis, zoning regulations, and property valuation.
+That role served as a real-world laboratory, grounding my academic models—such as my thesis on the macroeconomic opportunity cost of land use—in the tangible, legal, and spatial factors that drive economic behavior.

 My goal is to pursue a Pre-Doctoral Fellowship and ultimately a Ph.D. in Economics, where I can continue to explore complex questions at the intersection of spatial econometrics, policy, and strategic behavior.
 I am driven to contribute to research that is analytically rigorous, ethically grounded, and socially conscious.